fliptanedo/FlipWebsite2025/README.md

 Old versions: [2025](https://github.com/fliptanedo/FlipWebsite2025) (this) | [2024](https://github.com/fliptanedo/FlipWebsite2024) ([site](https://fliptanedo.github.io/FlipWebsite2024/)) |  [2023](https://github.com/fliptanedo/FlipWebsite2023) | [2022](https://github.com/fliptanedo/FlipWebsite2022/blob/main/README.md) | [2021](https://github.com/fliptanedo/tanedo-website-2021/blob/master/README.md) | [2020](https://github.com/fliptanedo/flip-www-2020) [unfortunately I did not have the foresight to host 2023 and before on GitHub Pages as an archive; copies are stored on my UCR webspace. ]

+## Quick Update Reminder

+1. Navigate to the directory in terminal and run `hugo server -D`.
+This starts the web server.
+2. Update as necessary, use the web address to double check your work.
+3. `ctrl+c` to stop the server
+4. `hugo server` to generate the static site
+5. Run my script to deploy ``./flip_deploy_ucr.sh`

 ## Table of contents